Ignite-Laboratories/Enigmaneering/enigma1/E1S0 - Data Indices.md

         [ 0 0 0 0 ]
          Light Side

-What's most wonderful about an 'index' is it naturally recurses in on itself.
-We will soon be talking about "focusing in on the _____ index" - which yields it's own sub-index of defined data.

 This solution is quite simple - it merely prints out the entirety of whatever index of data you wish you visualize.
-Note that this also represents a primitive _timer_ that uses bit width to create longer and shorter intervals of time - meaning you wouldn't ever get this to finish printing out a 64 bit wide request.
+Note that this also represents a primitive _timer_ which uses bit width to create longer and shorter intervals of time - meaning you wouldn't ever get this to finish printing out a 64 bit wide request.
 So, keep it short =)